 The only present is that of their eternal twilight.
 A present into which world war, social unrest, and Coca-Cola capitalism filtered insidiously, never overtly.
 Beckett’s Endgame smells like a nuclear blast.
 Nabokov’s Lolita like strawberry milk in an old American gas station.
 And Borges is beyond smell.

 Loss.
 There is so much loss in a day-dream.
 Or is there too much gain?
 Is it any wonder Nabokov relinquished a moral dimension to his work?
 Should we believe him when his characters die of heartbreak?
 Beckett called himself impotent in light of Joyce’s omnipotence, and yet his plays are black waltzes of torrential meaning.
-Borges is beyond dance.
+And Borges speaks from the beyond, from realms distorted, stuck in the refractions and reflections of our world.

 The world of ideas is wonderful, I think.
 It truly is.
 These apostates knew it.
 It helped their erudition.
-Between savage mockery (or as the learned ones will diplomatically remind us, Satire) and a eunuch’s obeisance, they teeter between love and skepticism, tickling Schopenahuer’s tender toes on one side or pinching Hume’s cheeks on the other, loving them insofar as they are stimulated by them.
+Between savage mockery (or as the learned ones will diplomatically remind us, Satire) and a eunuch’s obeisance, they teeter between love and skepticism, tickling Schopenhauer’s tender toes on one side or pinching Hume’s cheeks on the other, loving them insofar as they were stimulated by them.

 And again, it’s all in-betweenness.
 It’s all the sunset (or sunrise, depending on your personal disposition or melancholic nature [it’s all you, after all]) colors shining on their work.
 Better read them fast before the light runs out.